Learning the smoothness of noisy curves with application to online curve estimation: Empirical analysis

 \subsection{Simulation experiments}

-In this section, we illustrate the behavior of our local regularity estimator $\hST =\hKT+\hHT$ computed using the \emph{learning} set of noisy curves, and the performance of kernel smoother it induces for estimating the noisy curves from the \emph{online} set.
+We now illustrate the behavior of our local regularity estimator $\hST =\hKT+\hHT$ computed using the \emph{learning} set of noisy curves, and the performance of kernel smoother it induces for estimating the noisy curves from the \emph{online} set.
 The procedure for calculating $\hST$ is summarized in the following algorithm where $LP(d)$ means local polynomial smoother with degree $d\geq 0$.
 The Nadaraya-Watson smoother corresponds to $LP(0)$.

-For the curve estimation, we use the observations $(Y_1^{[n_1]}, T_1^{[n_1]}), \ldots, (Y_{M_{n_1}}^{[n_1]}, T_{M_{n_1}}^{[n_1]}) $, $1\leq n_1 \leq \N1$, and $LP(\hKT)$ with $\hKT$ delivered by Algorithm \ref{alg:reg1}.
+For the curve estimation, we use $(Y_1^{[n_1]}, T_1^{[n_1]}), \ldots, (Y_{M_{n_1}}^{[n_1]}, T_{M_{n_1}}^{[n_1]})$, $1\leq n_1 \leq \N1$, and $LP(\hKT)$ with $\hKT$ delivered by Algorithm \ref{alg:reg1}.
 The bandwidth is calculated as $ \widehat h_{n_1} = (\widehat C/M_{n_1} )^{1/(2\hST + 1)}$, $1\leq n_1 \leq \N1$, with $\hST$ obtained from Algorithm \ref{alg:reg1}.
 The constant estimate $\widehat C$ is the same for all curves in the \emph{online} set, that is that obtained with $\hST$, $\widehat L_\T(\hHT)$ and $\widehat \sigma^2_\T $.
 We compare our approach with the classical \emph{cross-validation (CV)} (least-squares leave-one-out) method applied for each curve $\X1$ separately.
 For CV, we use the \textbf{\textsf{R}} package \texttt{np} \cite{hayfield_nonparametric_2008}, after rescaling the CV bandwidth to account for their different definition of the Epanechnikov kernel.
 At this stage, we want to point out that our smoothing method is much faster than any standard, trajectory-by-trajectory approach, such as CV.
-We report a time comparison in the Supplementary Material, and as expected, the ratio between the times needed for CV and for our approach is at least of the same order as $\N1$.
+We report a time comparison in the Appendix, and as expected, the ratio between the times needed for CV and for our approach is at least of the same order as $\N1$.
 It is worth noting that one cannot follow an \emph{ad-hoc} approach and transfer one CV bandwidth from a curve $\X1$ to another because $\HT$ is not known, and could even vary with $\T$.